 - Citrus Juice + Vinegar: This sauce should be super tangy.
 I’ve tried using just one acid in this recipe and it just wasn’t as punchy.
 Lemon/lime juice and vinegar create the best flavor together.

-How to Make Creamy Cilantro Sauce
+How to Make Cilantro Cashew Cream (Step-by-Step Photos)

 Find complete instructions with ingredient amounts in the recipe card below.

-Step 1: Soak the Cashews.
+Step 1: Soak the Cashews

-Step 2: Combine Everything in a Blender.
+Step 2: Combine Everything in a Blender

-P.S.
-Be sure to clean the cilantro thoroughly before blending, as it’s usually quite sandy.
+Pro Tip: Be sure to clean the cilantro thoroughly before blending, as it’s usually quite sandy.
 The best way to wash it is with a salad spinner.

-Step 3: Blend Until Smooth.
+Step 3: Blend Until Smooth

 Then taste and adjust the seasonings, if needed.
 If not serving right away, transfer to an airtight container, store in the fridge, and eat within 5 days.